MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

    172.16.0.0      -   172.31.255.255 (172.16/12 prefix)
    192.168.0.0     -   192.168.255.255 (192.168/16 prefix)

-Prior to Windows 10, version 1903 Delivery Optimization only allowed connections between LAN peers if those peers utilized Private IP addresses.
+Prior to Windows 10, version 1903, Delivery Optimization only allowed connections between LAN peers if those peers utilized Private IP addresses.
+Starting with version 1903 or higher, this is no longer enforced.
+Customers who utilize Public IP addresses in place of Private IP addresses can now use DO in LAN mode.
 Starting with version 1903 or higher, this is no longer enforced.
 Customers who utilize Public IP addresses in place of Private IP address can now use DO in LAN mode.